filipmarchidan/MarkadianPlaylister/README.md

 - Running for the first time the application will detect if there any **dependencies** missing.
 If they are they will **download automatically**.
 - **A Resources folder will be created**.
 Don't delete that folder, otherwise the application will have to download those dependencies again.
 - The depencies will take around **100MB** so make sure you have enough space.
-- A settings file will be created in .json format. **Don't edit it manually**.
-You can use the preferences menu inside the application.
+- A settings file will be created in .json format in a new or already existing Preferences folder. **Don't edit it manually**.
+You can use the preferences menu inside the application by accessing Edit -> Preferences.
+Always click apply after you are done with changing the settings
 - If any file is corrupted it will be downloaded again and replaced.